-Art Deco jewelry is somewhat newer than Edwardian pieces, as the Art Deco period – named for the Exposition International des Arts Décoratifs et Industriels Modernes, the World’s Fair that took place in Paris in 1925 – stretches from roughly 1920 to 1939.
+Art Deco Engagement Rings is somewhat newer than Edwardian pieces, as the Art Deco period – named for the Exposition International des Arts Décoratifs et Industriels Modernes, the World’s Fair that took place in Paris in 1925 – stretches from roughly 1920 to 1939.
 Unlike the previous era of softer lines and grace, the Art Deco period is characterized by bold geometry, sharp angles and strong patterns.
 Art Deco engagement rings often show fierce patterns such as fans, grids, octagons and chevrons, often with a futuristic or very modern tone.

 Diamonds in Art Deco rings and jewelry are cut more brilliantly than their predecessors, and emerald cuts are a popular choice.
 Colored gems, especially sapphires, onyx, emeralds, and rubies, are popular, not just as center stones but also as accents to highlight the design’s geometry.
 Pierced, cutout patterns are still as popular as they were with Edwardian rings, but the lines are sharper and angles more severe.

 In this era, platinum remained a popular choice for engagement rings, but white gold also become more widespread as it was far more affordable during decades of economic hardship.

-Because Edwardian engagement rings and Art Deco engagement rings are so similar in many ways, it can be challenge to tell them apart.
+Because Edwardian engagement rings and Art Deco engagement rings are so similar in many ways, it can be a challenge to tell them apart.

 In particular, late-period Edwardian pieces and earlier Art Deco pieces can share many characteristics of those transitional years.